coder/docs/setup/kubernetes/local-preview.md

 description: Set up a Coder deployment locally for testing.
 ---

-Coder is typically deployed onto Kubernetes cluster, but if you would like to set up a lightweight preview deployment, you can do so locally using using [Docker][docker-url] and [kind][kind-url].
+Coder is typically deployed to a remote data center, but you can use [Docker][docker-url] to create a lightweight preview deployment of Coder.

 > Coder currently supports local preview only on workstations running macOS or
 > Linux.